keiosweb/oc-excerptdisplayer/README.md

+## Simple October NewsExcerpt Displayer

 This is a simple PHP code that we use, more or less customised, to display news from the October's Rainlab Blog.

 There are 2 files included in this repository:

-code.php - code that should be pasted on October's page "Code" tab.
+**code.php** - code that should be pasted on October's page "Code" tab.

-markup.htm - markup example using bootstrap and some custom css
+**markup.htm** - markup example using bootstrap and some custom css

+## Requirements

+- OctoberCMS
+- Rainlab Blog plugin

+## Files

 Let's explain code.php :